PotOfCoffee2Go/node-red-contrib-git-ui/README.md

 1. Start Node-Red at the desired user directory (via *node-red -u /some/path*)
 2. Install the git-ui node from the pallete or via npm install.
 An empty git repo will be created at the user directory if not already present.
 3. Open the config tab on git-ui and set the SSH URL for the remote repo.
 Currently only accepts URLs in the format git@\<server\>:\<user\>/\<repo\>.git
 4. Click 'Save and Update'.
-A 'staging' branch will be created on both local and remote repos if not already present.
+A 'flows' branch will be created on both local and remote repos if not already present.
 5. Done!

 ## Usage